Quantum phase diagrams of Dicke-Ising models by a wormhole algorithm

 The zero-temperature properties of the DIM have been studied in one dimension for $\epsilon = 0$ \cite{Rohn2020}, within mean field theory \cite{Zhang2014, Puel2024}, and by quantum Monte Carlo (QMC) simulations within the rotating-wave approximation \cite{Zhang2013}.
-On the linear chain and $\epsilon=0$, the DIM was shown to undergo a first-order phase transition between a magnetically ordered phase with vanishing photon density and a paramagnetic superradiant phase (PS) with finite photon density \cite{Rohn2020,roman2024linear,roman2024cavity}.
+On the linear chain and $\epsilon=0$, the DIM was shown to undergo a first-order phase transition between a magnetically ordered phase with vanishing photon density and a paramagnetic superradiant phase with finite photon density \cite{Rohn2020,roman2024linear}.
+The first-order nature of this phase transition between two ordered phases with different broken symmetries is expected by Landau theory.
 For ferromagnetic Ising interactions in the presence of a longitudinal field, the phase diagram was determined within a self-consistent mean field approach claiming that the transition is of first order \cite{Puel2024}.
 The phase diagram of the antiferromagnetic model for general longitudinal field was studied using a variational mean field ansatz decoupling light and matter as well as treating the matter degrees of freedom as classical spins \cite{Zhang2014}.
-In addition to the antiferromagnetic normal phase (AN) and the PS already present at $\epsilon =0$, one finds a completely disordered paramagnetic normal phase (PN) and an intermediate antiferromagnetic superradiant phase (AS) breaking both symmetries.
-The phase AS has diagonal and off-diagonal order simultaneously and can be seen as the light-matter analogue of lattice supersolids known from frustrated quantum magnets \cite{Momoi2000,Kwai-Kong2006,Sengupta2007, Laflorencie2007, KPS2008} as well as trapped cold atoms \cite{Wessel2005, Heidarian2005, Melko2005}.
-We stress that, in contrast to the AS, the conventional lattice supersolid breaks a continuous U(1) symmetry and therefore has gapless excitations.
-Interestingly, in \cite{Zhang2014} all quantum phase transitions are predicted to be continuous, which is in conflict with the quantitative investigation in one dimension for $\epsilon=0$ \cite{Rohn2020}.
+In addition to the antiferromagnetic normal phase and paramagnetic superradiant phase already present at $\epsilon =0$, one finds a completely disordered paramagnetic normal phase and an intermediate antiferromagnetic superradiant phase breaking both symmetries.
+This latter phase has diagonal and off-diagonal order simultaneously and can be seen as the light-matter analogue of lattice supersolids known from frustrated quantum magnets \cite{Momoi2000,Kwai-Kong2006,Sengupta2007, Laflorencie2007, KPS2008} as well as trapped cold atoms \cite{Wessel2005, Heidarian2005, Melko2005}.
+We stress that, in contrast to the antiferromagnetic superradiant phase, the conventional lattice supersolid breaks a continuous U(1) symmetry and therefore has gapless excitations.
+Interestingly, in \cite{Zhang2014} all quantum phase transitions are predicted to be of second order, which is in conflict with the quantitative investigation in one dimension for $\epsilon=0$ \cite{Rohn2020}.
 A proper investigation of the full DIM for arbitrary Ising interactions is therefore needed.

 {\it Wormhole quantum Monte Carlo.} To this end we tailored the QMC algorithm based on Refs.~\cite{Weber2017, Weber2022b} for spin-boson models to the DIM.
 The key idea is to first integrate out the bosons and only simulate the resulting effective spin model \cite{Weber2017, Weber2022b}.
 For the DIM, one obtains